udemirezen/pinn_clusters/README.md

 This script requires the user to specify the ground truth $u(x)$, $h(x)$, and $B(x)$ profiles.
 Currently, $u(x)$ and $h(x)$ profiles are specified by providing a reference to a Python dictionary saved as a ```.mat``` file using the ```N_t``` variable (line 35).
 The ground truth $B(x)$ profile is specified by passing an array of values to the ```B_truth``` variable  (line 39). ```B_truth``` should contain the ground truth values of $B(x)$ at the same values of $x$ as the ground truth $u(x)$ and $h(x)$ profiles.

-Additionally, this script allows users to specify the following hyperparameters relevant to the study:
+Additionally, this script requires users to specify the following hyperparameters relevant to our optimization study:

 * N_t _(int)_: Number of collocation points.
 This number stays fixed, even if the script switches between collocation resampling and fixed collocation points (line 43)